It only takes 5 minutes to register to vote.

 - 16 or older (although you can't vote until you're 18); and

 - A British citizen, qualifying Commonwealth, Irish or other European Union citizen living in the UK.
+More about who can register to vote.

 Register to vote straight away if any of the following apply: